Mark S. Doss: Career

 Following an apprenticeship with the Santa Fe Opera in 1983, where he worked with Nico Castel, Thomas Stuart, Martin Katz, and John Fiore, he then became an ensemble member of Chicago's Lyric Opera Center for American Artists.
 After a two-year stint in Chicago, Doss commenced his professional career in January 1986 as a member of the Metropolitan Opera in New York City.

 Since then, Doss has performed at many leading international opera companies, including Lyric Opera of Chicago, the Canadian Opera Company, San Francisco Opera, Brussels' Théâtre de la Monnaie, Deutsche Opera Berlin, Royal Opera House, Covent Garden, Teatro La Fenice, Teatro del Maggio Musicale Fiorentino, Oper Frankfurt, New York City Opera, Deutsche Staatsoper Berlin and Teatro alla Scala.

 His roles have included the Title Role in Boito's Mefistofele, Escamillo in Carmen, Mephistopheles in Faust, Zaccaria in Nabucco, Leporello in Don Giovanni, Raimondo in Lucia di Lammermoor, the High Priest in Samson et Dalila, Jaroslav Prus in The Makropulos Case, Jochanaan in Salome, Amonasro in Aida, Mustafa in L’Italiana in Algeri, Thoas in Iphigénie en Tauride, Alidoro in La Cenerentola (Cinderella), Argante in Rinaldo, Scarpia in Tosca, among others.
 In the course of his career, Doss has performed with operatic artists such as Plácido Domingo, Renée Fleming and Denyce Graves.

 Doss made his debut at Milan's La Scala in 2004 in the role of Escamillo in Carmen.
 Since then, he has been a regular performer at La Scala, most recently in the role Amonasro in the opera's production of Verdi's Aida on July 6, 2009.
 In 2009, Doss performed the roles of Mephistopheles in Gounod's Faust with Opera Tampa, Amonasro in Verdi's Aida at La Scala and in Tel Aviv (with La Scala on Tour), Jochanaan in Strauss' Salome with the Deutsche Staatsoper Berlin, and Premysl in Janáček's Šárka with La Fenice in Venice.

 His 2010 engagements included a tour of Italian opera houses (many being debuts) as Jochanaan in Salome with Florence's Maggio Musicale Fiorentino, the Arena di Verona as Escamillo in Carmen, Balstrode in Peter Grimes with the Teatro Regio di Torino, Jochanaan at Bologna's Teatro Comunale, and Escamillo at the Teatro Municipale di Salerno.
 Doss had also been contracted for a return performance with the Canadian Opera Company in the fall of 2011.

-When he is not touring, Doss divides his time between residences in Toronto, Ontario, Canada, and Pennsylvania.
-He is married to Dawn Rivard and has two sons from previous relationships.
+Personal life

+Doss originally began college with aspirations to the Catholic priesthood.